1970 – BERNSTEIN’s VERDI REQUIEM – ST.PAUL’S CONCERT..and 50 years later – a recovered stereo mix!

 Bernstein there showing his ‘usual restraint’ when conducting I see!
-I was very taken with this strong ’emotional style’ I remember back at this time….he certainly knew how to bring out every bit of feeling from the choir and players and he was, I’m sure showing his genuine emotional connection to this music.
+I was very taken with this strong ’emotional style’ I remember back at this time….he certainly knew how to bring out every bit of feeling from the choir and players and he always showed his genuine, complete emotional connection to the music as he conducted.

-We do however hear during the Requiem one aspect of his conducting; it’s ‘Lenny’s Leap’ captured in this amazingly well timed shot by the LWT photographer, Dick Dawson and hopefully no one will mind if I reproduce this image, taken from Humphrey Burton’s book….
+We do however hear during the Requiem one aspect of his conducting that must have frustrated his producers and engineers; it’s ‘Lenny’s Leap’, captured here during rehearsals in this well timed shot by the LWT staff photographer, Dick Dawson and hopefully no one will mind if I reproduce this image, taken from Humphrey Burton’s book….

 THE 1970 PICTURES

-Back to the looking into the ‘technical bits’…..and firstly…let’s look at the pictures.
+Let’s get back to the looking into the ‘technical bits’ and firstly, let’s look at the pictures.

-LWT eventually bought many of the EMI 2001 cameras, which became much loved by the cameramen and here I’m only able to identify a camera twice, one at the right side of the orchestra, which is an EMI 2001 but another camera also sneaks into shot as it’s ‘in the orchestra’ shooting the conductor, and it’s a Philips.
+LWT eventually bought many of the EMI 2001 cameras, which became much loved by the cameramen.
+Here I’m only able to identify a TV camera twice, one at the right side of the orchestra on a small tracking ‘dolly’, which is an EMI 2001, but another camera sometimes sneaks into shot as it’s ‘in the orchestra’ shooting the conductor, and I’m surprised to see that it’s a Philips.

-LWT didn’t use Philips cameras but Intertel had been recently been purchased by LWT and certainly was equipped with Philips PC80/LDK3’s cameras.
+LWT didn’t use Philips cameras but the facilities company Intertel had been recently been purchased by LWT and was equipped with Philips PC80/LDK3’s cameras.

 The camera crew, headed by Ken Manning, were all LWT guys and also consisted of Ian Stanley, Trevor Hampton, Chris Brown, Mike Startup and Peter Douglas.